noahgibbs/madscience_octopress/source/index.markdown

 <b>Or your deploy system mostly works...
 And then breaks.</b>

-You push a new
+You push a new version out.
-version out.
 Things break.
-You <i><b>hope that nobody notices the downtime</b></i>.

-<i>That <b>DREAD</b> when you get ready to deploy, let alone fix a problem on the
-server...</i>

-How do you find deploy bugs, server config bugs and production-only bugs?
+Sometimes they stay broken for days.
+Or weeks.

+Want to get rid of that <b>DREAD</b> of deployment?

-## What If Deploys Just Worked?
+## What If Deploys Felt Good?
+And Just Worked?

 {% img pull-right /images/GoogleRubyDeployment.png 270 400 "A familiar sight" "What you see when you start Googling Ruby Deployment" %}

-What if deploying your app was easy and reliable?
-What if you never had
+What if deploying all your apps was easy and reliable?
+What if you just added the app to a file, ran tests and then pushed to production, all in ten minutes?
-<i>"I'll just fix this quick!"</i> downtime?

 What if it was easy to test new versions quietly, then push them out when they work?